-This hike follows “single-track” multi-use trails recently constructed by volunteers and the Palisades AmeriCorps trail crew of the New York-New Jersey Trail Conference.
+This hike follows “single-track” multi-use trails recently constructed by the Palisades AmeriCorps trail crew of the New York-New Jersey Trail Conference, along with volunteers.
 This is the first “single-track” multi-use loop built in Sterling Forest State Park, and although open to hikers, it was designed primarily for mountain bikers, and it is heavily used by them.
-Although park regulations provide...
+Although park regulations...

-This hike follows “single-track” multi-use trails recently constructed by volunteers and the Palisades AmeriCorps trail crew of the New York-New Jersey Trail Conference.
+This hike follows “single-track” multi-use trails recently constructed by the Palisades AmeriCorps trail crew of the New York-New Jersey Trail Conference, along with volunteers.
 This is the first “single-track” multi-use loop built in Sterling Forest State Park, and although open to hikers, it was designed primarily for mountain bikers, and it is heavily used by them.
 Although park regulations provide that bicyclists must yield to hikers, hikers should be alert for approaching bicycles (both ahead and behind) on the “single-track” trails, and riders should make hikers aware of their approach.

 The trail incorporates design features, such as switchbacks, that were installed to permit mountain bikers to more easily climb relatively steep grades and to prevent the bikes from careening down steep hills.
 The description below follows the loop in a clockwise direction.

 The hike begins at the kiosk at the end of the parking area (to which are affixed tools for mountain bike repair), with an abandoned wooden shack on the left.
 This is the start of the Hutchinson Trail, marked with yellow-“H”-on-red blazes.
 The trail goes around a cable barrier and heads east on a woods road, passing an attractive pond on the right.
 Be alert for a turn, where the trail bears right, leaving the road, and continues on a “single-track” path.